standard-things/esm/WHY_NEST_IMPORTS.md

 fundamental.
-It would be a mistake to let these imperfect implementations influence our decision about nested `import` statements, and if anyone tries to tell you that nested `import` statements are impossible to transpile, I assure you they are mistaken.
+It would be a mistake to let these imperfect implementations influence our decision about nested `import` statements, and if anyone tries to tell you that nested `import` statements are impossible to transpile, I assure you they are misinformed.

 ### "Reasoning about conditional imports is hard"